Maidstone & District Motor Services: National Bus Company

 1979 saw the replacement of the former Green Line 719 service between London and Wrotham and the Maidstone - Tenterden extension of National Express 008 with a limited stop service 919.
 It was initially operated with dual purpose Leyland Nationals.
 Between Wrotham and Farningham, the service called at most bus stops, taking over three hours end to end.
 Despite the subsequent introduction of coach specification vehicles, the service was not a success.

 In the early 1980s, expectations of a complete merger with East Kent began to grow.
 Vehicles and operations were interchanged, including some M&D Atlanteans, which were swapped for AEC Regents.
-In 1980, the first Market Analysis Project was completed in the Hastings area, leading to the adoption of the "Hastings & District" name for buses operating from Silverhill, Hastings and Hawkhurst depots.
+In 1980, the National Bus Company's first Market Analysis Project was completed in the Hastings area, leading to the adoption of the "Hastings & District" name for buses operating from Silverhill, Hastings and Hawkhurst depots.
 Services were cut and Bexhill depot was closed in April 1980.
-A group of former M&D drivers formed Bexhill Town Bus Services, initially operating a number elderly Leyland Nationals acquired from Plymouth Citybus.
+A group of former M&D drivers formed Bexhill Town Bus Services, initially operating a number of elderly Leyland Nationals acquired from Plymouth Citybus.

 The Hastings & District operation became a separate company in 1983, although Hawkhurst depot remained with M&D while Rye passed to the new company.
-Hastings & District was eventually purchased by Stagecoach, who combined it with parts of Southdown Motor Services company to form South Coast Buses.
+Hastings & District was eventually purchased by Stagecoach Holdings, who combined it with parts of Southdown Motor Services company to form South Coast Buses.

-The 1980s saw a number of depot closures, notably the Maidstone depot in Knightrider Street (following co-ordination of local services with Maidstone Borough Council Transport under the Maidstone Area Bus Services banner) and the relatively new facility at Tonbridge.
-The company's Central Works in Maidstone also closed, maintenance being devolved to a new company Kent Engineering (based in Canterbury and Hawkhurst), who also undertook maintenance for East Kent.
+The 1980s saw a number of depot closures, notably the Maidstone depot in Knightrider Street in 1981, following co-ordination of local services with Maidstone Borough Council Transport under the Maidstone Area Bus Services banner, and the relatively new facility at Tonbridge.
+The company's Central Works in Maidstone also closed, with maintenance being devolved to a new company Kent Engineering (based in Canterbury and Hawkhurst), who also undertook maintenance for East Kent.

 The express coach services between London, the Medway Towns and Maidstone were re-branded Invictaway in the early 1980s, this name also being applied to route 900 between Gillingham and Gatwick Airport.
 An all-over black livery was used.
 To enhance these services, several batches of Leyland Olympians with ECW double deck coach bodies were acquired and painted in a green and white livery.
 This was later applied to the whole Invictaway fleet.